 During the differentiation process of these forces below the Sephiroth, however, evil became a separate manifestation.
 Thus developed the theory that saw the source of evil in the superabundant growth of the power of judgment, made possible by the support and separation of the quality of judgment from its usual union with the quality of love and good.

-During the process of differentiating these forces below the Sephiroth, however, evil became substantiated as a separate manifestation.
-Thus the theory developed that saw the source of evil in the overabundant growth of the power of judgment, made possible by the support and separation of the quality of judgment from its habitual union with the quality of love and goodness.
-The pure judgment, not tempered by mitigating influences, produced the other part of itself, like a container that is filled up to overflowing, and pours the superfluous liquid onto the ground.
-The realm of dark emanations and demonic powers, so it is no longer an organic part of the World of Holiness and Sephiroth.
+Pure judgment, not mitigated by mitigating influences, produced the other part of itself, like a container that fills up to overflow and pours the superfluous liquid onto the ground.
+The realm of dark emanations and demonic powers is therefore no longer an organic part of the World of Holiness and Sephiroth.
 Although it emerged from one of the attributes of God, it cannot be an essential part of Him.

 Even in the Zohar, it is implied that evil in the universe originated from the remnants of the worlds that have been destroyed.
 The force of evil is compared to the bark of the emanation tree, a symbol that originated from Azriel and which became very common from the Zohar onwards.
 Some kabbalists call the totality of the emanation of the left the external tree.

 The Tree of Life and the Tree of Knowledge was connected in perfect harmony until Adam came to separate them, thus giving substance to the evil, which was contained in the Tree of Knowledge of Good and Evil and which materialized in the instinct of evil.